EndPointCorp/end-point-blog/2012/06/10/detecting-postgres-sql-injection.html.md

 from the bad.
 Luckily, this is a pretty easy task.

-What you will need to do is write a quick script to parse your logs, find the type of query that had the hole, and determine the "bad" ones.
+What you will need to do is write a quick script to parse your logs, find the type of query that had the hole, and determine the “bad” ones.
 Then you can look closer and have it report exactly what commands the attacker ran.

 Most SQL injection results in a string of additional SQL in place of where